Students will be recognized at the Commencement ceremony with academic honor cords provided these two requirements are

 - Cum Laude designation requires a cumulative grade point average from 3.5 to 3.749;

 - Magna Cum Laude designation requires a cumulative grade point average from 3.75 to 3.849;

 - Summa Cum Laude designation requires a cumulative grade point average of 3.85 or higher; or a cumulative grade point average of 3.75 to 3.849 and eligibility for and successful completion of an honors in the major project.

-The honors cords will be available at no charge from the Provost Office beginning at the Graduation Resource Fair in November (Fall/Winter Commencement) and in April (Spring/Summer Commencement) and in Cofrin Library Suite 835 beginning the following day.
+The honor cords will be available at no charge from the Provost Office beginning at the Graduation Resource Fair in November (Fall/Winter Commencement) and in April (Spring/Summer Commencement) and in Cofrin Library Suite 835 beginning the following day.
 Although the cords reflect no distinction between the 3 levels of honors achievement, it will be announced as you receive your diploma and will be noted in the ceremony program booklet.
 Master's and Associate's degree candidates do not wear cords.
 If you have questions regarding your eligibility to wear honor cords, contact Katrina Hrivnak, Assistant Registrar, 465-2616.